itsallearth/GeodatabaseSchemas/README.md

 4. Now run the script.
 It will create a folder called GEOschemas.
 Inside the GEOschemas folder you will see three text files: domains.txt, featureClasses.txt and relationshipClasses.txt.
 Your results will be in these three files.

 ## Using the Adobe Illustrator template: geodatabaseTemplate.ait
-The process of adding the text from running the script to Adobe Illustrator is pretty streight forward, however, some experience using Adobe Illustrator will be helpful.
-The geodatabaseTemplate.ait template includes all the fonts, Icons, and graphics you will need to create your geodatabase schema.
+1. Open the geodatabaseTemplate.ait template in Adobe Illustrator.
+This template includes all the fonts, Icons, and graphics you will need to create your geodatabase schema.
-1. Copy the contents of the three text files and paste them unto the template.
+2. Copy the contents of the three text files that the script created and paste them unto the template.
-2. Use the EyeDropper tool to copy the formatting of the sample text to the text you pasted.
+3. Use Adobe Illustrators EyeDropper tool, copy the formatting of the sample text to the text you pasted in step 2.
-3. Copy the tables, feature classes and relationship classes (remove the sample text that is inside)
+4. Copy the graphical tables, feature classes and relationship classes (without the sample text).
-4. Paste your text onto the appropriate table, feature class, relationship class etc.
+5. Now paste the text you formatted in step 3 onto the appropriate graphical tables, feature classes and relationship classes.

-You will need to draw lines for relationships your database has.
+6. You will need to draw lines that represent the schema relationships.